tools / 08 — updated may 2026

 When to pick which

-Five user shapes, fivepicks.
+9 user shapes, 9picks.
 The right answer depends on what you’re optimizing for — revenue model, content shape, growth lever, ownership appetite.

 Sanity

 If your content is genuinely structured (a marketing site with case studies, products, team bios, all referencing each other), Sanity's schema-as-code + Sanity Studio is the most powerful answer.
-Free tier covers small teams; $99/mo Growth scales with team size, not content volume.
+Free tier covers most indie sites (20 seats, 10k docs); Growth at $15/seat/mo scales with team size.

 Payload